brotkrueml/form-country-select/Documentation/FAQ/Index.rst

 ================================================

 Yes, there is a :ref:`Service class <service-class>` available.
-This class is just a wrapper around the `symfony/intl`_ component with additional :ref:`Signals/PSR-14 events <modification-country-list>`.
+This class is just a wrapper around the `symfony/intl`_ component which provides an additional :ref:`PSR-14 event <modification-country-list>`.
 If you don't need the event, you can also use the Symfony component directly.